sebas642/intercessor/README.md

 # Peerolator

-A peer messaging service.
+## Peer messaging service

-A relay server to exchange messages between two peers.
-Peerolator is initially designed as a signaling server for WebRTC (similar to SignalMaster).
+The Peerolator is a relay server to exchange messages between two peers.
+Peerolator is initially designed as a signaling server for WebRTC.
+It is similar to SignalMaster.

-A *server* first connects to the Peerolator and receives back a unique token that can be used by the *client(s)* to connect to the Peerolator.
-Each message is sent to a unique peer.
+A *server* first connects to the Peerolator (the *relay*), and receives back a unique token that can be used by the *client(s)* to connect to the Peerolator.

 * Server connection: wss://www.peerolator.com/server
 * Client connection: wss://www.peerolator.com/client/SERVER_ID